LaurieLBaker/DSCA_leaflet_mapping_in_r/README.md

-# Introduction to ggplot2 and interactive leaflet mapping
+# Introduction to leaflet mapping in R

 ### Version 1

 **Course Duration**

-5 Hours
+2 Hours

 **Course Summary**

-This course introduces students to the grammar of graphics and building a plot using ggplot2.
-In the second part, students are introduced to building interactive maps using leaflet.
+This course introduces students to the sf package and building interactive maps in R using leaflet.

 **Course Objective**

-Students will become familiar with how a plot is built using ggplot and leaflet and ways to build and customise their plots using both packages.
+Students will become familiar with how to build a map in R using leaflet and how to customise it.

 **Lead Developer**